Our rating(4.4/5)

 PIN entry happens in the Square app, as seen here on iPad.

-If the tablet is on a stand of a certain height, PIN entry can be more difficult to hide compared to when entered on a countertop card machine.
-If you can find a way for customers to shield their PIN from others, it would help them feel more comfortable about it.
+If the tablet is on a stand of a certain height, PIN entry can be more difficult to hide compared with entering it on a countertop card machine.
+If there’s a way for customers to shield their PIN for privacy, it would help them feel more comfortable about it.

 PIN on COTS has been officially accepted by the PCI Security Standards Council, and we do not see cause for concern for merchants or payers.
 Still, some customers might not feel comfortable giving their PIN this way.
 If that worries you, you may want to consider alternative card readers.